dvallance/sf-username-password-authentication-and-rest-api/README.md

 ### REST API Calls Examples

-Once you have a SalesforceAPI::Caller instance you can make calls like this.
+Once you have a SalesforceAPI::Caller instance you can make calls like:

     # get an object by its type and its id.
     caller.sobject "Communication_Log__c", "a0Ce00000005c9G"